Adams220/Quiz-Night/README.md

 ## Features
 <hr>

-## info box and start page
+## Info box and Start page
 <hr>
 <br>

 - The information box helps the user to understand the rules of the quiz
-- The start page makes it easy for the user to decide when he wants to begin the quiz
+- The start page makes it easy for the user to decide when he/she wants to begin the quiz

 ![header image for index](/assets/images/Screenshot%20(307).png)